Second Level Navigation

 - Online or mail: Submit certified photocopies of each document.
 See the proof of identity page for advice on how to get your photocopies certified.

 - In person: If you are attending the BDM Service Centre, bring the original identity documents with you.
-If you are submitting your application at a Justice Service Centre (JSC), bring both the original documents and photocopies of the original documents so that they can be certified.
+If you are submitting your application at a selected Justice Service Centre (JSC), bring both the original documents and photocopies of the original documents so that they can be certified.
 Find your nearest JSC.

 - Provide the required application fee.
 You can pay by: